Styles and Prices

 Illustrating identification keys

-Identification keys are meant to help identify animal and plant species.
-Such keys typically consist of a number of questions, in which each question has two or more possible answers.
-Usually, it is necessary to look at specific parts of animals and plants, for which only technical names exist.
-The purpose of the illustrations is to clarify what to look at.
+Identification keys are designed to assist in the identification of animal and plant species.
+Typically, these keys consist of a series of questions, each offering two or more possible answers.
+They often require close examination of specific anatomical features, which are usually described using technical terminology.
+The purpose of my illustrations is to provide clarity on what to observe.

 Detailed black and white drawing of a Marsh frog, Pelophylax ridibundus.